 Revenue recognition for a significant portion of our revenue coincides with normal billing terms, including Travel Network's transactional revenues, and Airline Solutions' and Hospitality Solutions' Software-as-a-Service ("SaaS") and hosted revenues.
 Timing differences among revenue recognition, unconditional rights to bill, and receipt of contract consideration may result in contract assets or contract liabilities.

-Contract liabilities are included within deferred revenues and other noncurrent liabilities on the consolidated balance sheet.
-Contract liabilities totaled \$169 million and \$166 million as of March 31, 2019 and December 31, 2018, respectively.
-During the three months ended March 31, 2019, we recognized revenue of approximately \$18 million from contract liabilities that existed as of December 31, 2018.
+The following table presents our assets and liabilities with customers as of June 30, 2019 and December 31, 2018 (in thousands):